barcek/aliesce/README.md

 The following are the expected next steps in the development of the code base.
 The general medium-term aim is a convenient parallel scripting tool.
 Pull requests are welcome for these and other potential improvements.

-- allow for an alternative output directory with the default basename
+- add source file variables available to tag line and script:
-- allow for arguments to scripts run from aliesce
+  - passed to aliesce via CLI
+  - declared in file, including from the environment
+  - for defaults
+- extend and/or revise the set of placeholders for:
+  - all default path parts
+  - use across save path and command
 - provide tag line options for:
   - multiple save paths
   - auxiliary commands
 - provide or extend CLI options for:
   - output verbosity
   - applying a single stage
-  - listing output paths only
+  - listing save paths
   - importing a script to an arbitrary position
+  - interaction with existing scripts:
+    - tag line editing
+    - reordering
+    - deleting
 - refactor as more idiomatic
 - improve error handling
 - extend test module